-Eliza's only grandchild, Christian Joseph Fette, married Margaret, a native Hawaiian of mixed race, who was a packer in a pineapple company.
-They had a daughter named Tanya who obtained a B.A. in speech and drama from Seattle University, married Barrett Pinard in Santa Clara, California, and had children-raising them in the Seattle area.73
+Eliza's only grandchild, Christian Joseph Fette, married Margaret, a native Hawaiian, who was a packer in a pineapple company.
+They had a daughter named Tanya who obtained a B.A. in speech and drama from Seattle University, married Barrett Pinard in Santa Clara, California, and had children-raising them in the Seattle area.